Select language

 Underlying

-The subject matter of a futures or option contract is referred to as the "underlying asset".
-The underlying can be the delivery of a commodity (power, natural gas, emission allowances), but also an index (e.g. Phelix) or - in the case of options - a future.
+The subject matter of a futures or options contract is referred to as the "underlying asset".
+The underlying can be the delivery of a commodity (power, natural gas, emission allowances), but also an index (e.g. EGSI) or - in the case of options - a future.

 Volatility